thelonewolf39/My-Game/README.md

 ---

+## ℹ️ How To Mob Vote
+In order to participate in the Mob Vote, you must have a github account.
+Once you do, fork the repo, open the VOTES.md, then edit that and put a checkmark (or -) and start a pull request.

+---

 ## 📝 Reporting Bugs & Suggesting Features
 - Please use the **Issues tab** to report bugs or suggest features.
 - I may not reply to your Issue directly, but I **will review it**.